kavia-common/note-master-214908-214917/notes_frontend/DEVELOPMENT.md

   - android/gradlew (exits successfully)
   - ios/build.sh (exits successfully)
   These are provided solely to prevent CI failures and do not perform real native builds.

+TypeScript and Web dependencies:
+- Aligned with Expo SDK 51:
+  - typescript ~5.3.3
+  - @types/react ~18.2.79
+  - @types/react-native ~0.73.0
+  - react-native-web ~0.19.10
+  - react-dom 18.2.0
+  - @expo/metro-runtime ~3.2.3
+- A package-lock.json is committed for CI resolvability.

 Environment variables:
 The app can read EXPO_PUBLIC_* variables provided by the environment.
 Do not hardcode secrets in code.